 The Ardvar sites on the south site of Eddrachilles Bay are acquired.

-Loch Duart insists on sustainable feed ingredients from feed supplier.
+Loch Duart insists on high levels of marine content from our feed supplier.

 The Carnan site in South Uist is acquired.